John Farrow

 John Villiers Farrow, KGCHS (10 February 1904 – 27 January 1963) was an Australian film director, producer, and screenwriter.
-Spending a considerable amount of his career in the United States, in 1942 he was nominated for the Academy Award for Best Director for Wake Island, and in 1957 he won the Academy Award for Best Adapted Screenplay for Around the World in Eighty Days.
+Spending a considerable amount of his career in the United States, he was nominated for the Academy Award for Best Director in 1942 for Wake Island, and in 1957, he won the Academy Award for Best Adapted Screenplay for Around the World in Eighty Days.
 He had seven children by his wife, actress Maureen O'Sullivan, including actress Mia Farrow.

 Early life

-Farrow was born in Sydney, Australia, the son of Lucy Villiers (née Savage; 1881–1907), a dressmaker, and Joseph Farrow (1880–1925), a tailor's trimmer.
-His mother died when he was born.
+Farrow was born in Marrickville, a suburb of Sydney, Australia, the son of Lucy Villiers (née Savage; 1881–1907), a dressmaker, and Joseph Farrow (1880–1925), a tailor's trimmer.
 His parents were both of English descent.
-Farrow was educated at Newtown Public School and Fort Street Boys' High School and then started a career in accountancy.
+Farrow was educated at Newtown Public School and Fort Street Boys' High School, and then started a career in accountancy.

-He claimed to have run away to sea in an American barquentine, sailed "all over the Pacific," and fought in revolts in Nicaragua and Mexico.
+He claimed to have run away to sea in an American barquentine, sailed "all over the Pacific", and fought in revolts in Nicaragua and Mexico.
 Reaching California, he enrolled at St. Ignatius College (later known as the University of San Francisco) in 1923, but left after one month.

-He traveled throughout the Pacific, including Fiji, Hawaii and Guam.
-On arrival in Hollywood, Farrow fabricated his education, saying he had attended Newington College in Sydney, Australia (he lived in a street below its ovals), Winchester College in England and the US Naval Academy in Annapolis, Maryland.
-Many publications and websites still contain this information.
+He travelled throughout the Pacific, including Fiji, Hawaii, and Guam.
+On arrival in Hollywood, Farrow fabricated his education, saying he had attended Newington College in Sydney, Australia (he lived in a street below its ovals), Winchester College in England, and the US Naval Academy in Annapolis, Maryland.
+Many publications and websites still contain this misinformation.

 Writer

-Farrow started writing while working as a sailor and became interested in screenwriting after a chance voyage in the South Seas with the film-maker Robert J. Flaherty.
-Re-entering the United States, allegedly by jumping ship at San Francisco, he found his way to Hollywood where from 1927, his nautical expertise brought him work as a script consultant and technical adviser.
+Farrow started writing while working as a sailor, and became interested in screenwriting after a chance voyage in the South Seas with the filmmaker Robert J. Flaherty.
+Re-entering the United States, allegedly by jumping ship at San Francisco, he found his way to Hollywood, where from 1927, his nautical expertise brought him work as a script consultant and technical adviser.
 He had already earned minor recognition as a poet and writer of short stories.

 He soon established himself as a notable screenwriter.
 He worked for DeMille Productions, doing titles for White Gold (1927) and The Wreck of the Hesperus (1927).

-He adapted Richard Connell's 1923 short story "A Friend of Napoleon" but it does not appear to have been made.
+He adapted Richard Connell's 1923 short story "A Friend of Napoleon", but it does not appear to have been made.
 He also wrote the original story for The Blue Danube (1928) and the script for The Bride of the Colorado (1929).
-At Warner Bros he wrote A Sailor's Sweetheart (1927) for director Lloyd Bacon.
+At Warner Bros., he wrote A Sailor's Sweetheart (1927) for director Lloyd Bacon.